Department of Social Development Leaders

 ISSUED BY THE NATIONAL DEPARTMENT OF SOCIAL DEVELOPMENT

-Members of the media are invited to attend and cover the 3rd National Summit planned as follows:
+The media is invited to attend and cover the graduation scheduled as follow:

 ISSUED BY THE NATIONAL DEPARTMENT OF SOCIAL DEVELOPMENT